 Alternatively, you can increase the maximum concurrency level and allow for a higher degree of parallel processing.
 The default maximum concurrency level is the number of cores of the host machine.
 Increasing this to two, three, four times or even more can increase throughput if your handlers are waiting a lot on remote calls to complete.

-If moving an endpoint to its own dedicated machine isn't sufficient you can also scale-out an endpoint and have it running on multiple machines.
+If moving an endpoint to its dedicated machine isn't sufficient you can also scale-out an endpoint and have it running on multiple machines.

 - Which endpoints have the most work to do?: look for peaks of traffic and decide when to scale out.